-This story is being updated 24/7 by Southern Star staff to keep you informed about the rapidly changing situation in West Cork since the measures were introduced last week to cope with the Coronavirus crisis.
+This story is being updated 24/7 by Southern Star staff to keep you informed about the rapidly changing situation in West Cork since measures were introduced to cope with the Coronavirus crisis.

 If you have an event that has been postponed or cancelled, or you are a government or private service or facility, please email any details you would like made public to [email protected] and we'll feature them here.

 A leading national mental health and suicide prevention charity is offering a series of daily live ‘wellness webinars’ to support people in Cork with their mental health.
 Suicide or Survive, with the support of the HSE and the National Office for Suicide Prevention, say the interactive webinars have already been proven popular with hundreds of people tuning in from all over Ireland.

 Recently released figures from the Central Statistics Office reveal why investment in wellbeing at this time is particularly important.
 The figures show a huge drop in overall satisfaction with life during the Covid-19 pandemic.
 Many relationships appear to be under strain.
 The number of people who said they were highly satisfied with their personal relationships fell from 60 per cent in 2018 to 42 per cent last month.
 More than a quarter reported feeling lonely over the past four weeks and nearly a third reported feeling downhearted or depressed.
 Other issues such as rising stress levels, increased alcohol consumption, poor diet and a lack of exercise appear to show cause for concern.

 According to Suicide or Survive acting CEO Robert Carley, it has never been more important to invest in our wellbeing.